Skip to main content

 Pocket Yoga

-Pocket Yoga may be a good app for beginners who are looking to learn poses, but its limited class selection and atypical class structure work against it.
-The app lets you select from five styles of classes that have names like “ocean” (a combination of HIIT and yoga), “desert” (meant to “unwind and unravel”), and mountain (power yoga).
+Pocket Yoga may be a good yoga app for beginners who are looking to learn poses, but its limited class selection and atypical class structure work against it.
+The yoga app lets you select from five styles of classes that have names like “ocean” (a combination of HIIT and yoga), “desert” (meant to “unwind and unravel”), and mountain (power yoga).
 You also select the class lengths among 30 minutes, 45 minutes, or 60 minutes (but no 5- or 10-minute classes for those who just want a quick flow).
 This limited selection of classes made me think I would get bored quickly.

 The class format is also not ideal.
 Instead of a live video, Pocket Yoga uses a combination of an animated slide and a voiceover to guide you through your practice.
 The narration was easy enough to follow, but I often lost track of the visuals, as some moves simply didn’t translate well in slide form.